Free Staff Turnover Calculator UK | Rate and Cost Analysis

 Lost productivity

-New hires take 6-12 months to reach full productivity
+New hires take 6-12 months to reach full productivity.
+During this ramp-up period, output is significantly reduced.

 Knowledge loss